mackenseyt/startup/README.md

 ### Key Information
 The server keys are stored in `260server.pem`.
 Ensure that the file is kept secure and only accessible with proper permissions.

+# HTML deliverable
+- HTML pages - Two HTML page that represent the ability to login and vote.
+- Links - The login page automatically links to the voter page.
+The voter page contains links for every voting choice.
+- Text - Each of the voting choices is represented by a textual description.
+- Images - I couldn't figure out how to include an image and so I didn't do this.
+- DB/Login - Input box and submit button for login.
+The voting choices represent data pulled from the database.
+- WebSocket - The count of voting results represent the tally of realtime votes.

 ### Additional Instructions
 Make sure to run the following command to set correct permissions for the key file before SSH:
 ```bash